-Can a Philadelphia PA Getaway Make American History Entertaining?
+Can a Historic Philadelphia PA Getaway Make American History Entertaining?
 And Pleasurable?
 Absolutely!

-Be in the rooms where it happened on this Philadelphia American History Getaway.
-Yes, you’ll see the cracked Liberty Bell, and learn all about the messy, bloody, confusing American Revolution sparked by a fiercely debated Declaration of Independence.
+Be in the halls where it happened on this Philadelphia American History Getaway.
+Yes, you’ll see Carpenter’s Hall, Congress Hall, Independence Hall, the liberty bell, the Betsy Ross house, and other historic Landmarks.
+And you’ll also learn all about the messy, bloody, confusing American Revolution sparked by a fiercely debated Declaration of Independence.

 But you can also dine on the fly in a great new Food Hall, and sleep in luxury where independent workingwomen felt at home long before they earned the right to vote.